-Learn how your organization can hire Monterey Institute students through the Federal Work-Study program.
+Learn how your organization can hire MIIS students through the Federal Work-Study program.

 Federal Work-Study Procedures & Requirements

 1. Review the Federal Work-Study (FWS) contract to determine if the organization will be able to participate in the FWS program.
 If so, a contract packet will be sent to the hiring organization for all students being hired.
-Please have the appropriate parties review and sign the contracts, and return two copies to the financial aid office.
-The third copy is for your records.
+Please have the appropriate parties review and sign the contracts, and return the original contract to the financial aid office.
+Please keep a copy for your records.

 2. There are two ways to go about hiring students who have received the FWS award:

 - a) The organization provides a job description with job title and contact information to be posted for students to apply (Students will apply directly to the contact person on the job description).
 After deciding to hire a student you will need to notify the financial aid office to remove the job posting and request a "Work-Study Personnel Action Form" to complete for the hiring student(s).

 - b) If your organization already has a contract on file with our office and the organization is looking to hire an additional student,the organization only needs to request a work-study personnel form in the student's name that is being hired.

 3. When we receive all necessary paperwork, we will contact the hiring supervisor by email that the student may begin working.
 Any hours worked prior to receiving the approval to begin working will not be compensated by the FWS program.